Do I have to get buildings insurance from my mortgage provider?

 Buildings insurance protects the structure of your home from a variety of risks, including:

-Cover applies to the structure of your home, so that’s the walls, roof and floors, plus any permanent fixtures and fittings like your kitchen and bathroom.
+Buildings insurance could cover the cost of repairing damage to the walls, roof and floors, plus any permanent fixtures and fittings like your kitchen and bathroom.

-The right policy should cover the cost of repairing or rebuilding your home if disaster strikes.
-If you’re unable to live in your home while work is being carried out, it should also cover the cost of alternative accommodation.
+If you’re unable to live in your home while repair work is being carried out, it could also cover the cost of alternative accommodation.

 Buildings insurance doesn’t cover the possessions you keep in your home.
 You’ll need contents insurance for those.